serhabdel/HaramBlurbyHiel/README.md

 >
 > **— Quran 66:6**

+> *"Indeed, in the remembrance of Allah do hearts find rest."*
+>
+> **— Quran 13:28**

+> *"So remember Me; I will remember you.
+And be grateful to Me and do not deny Me."*
+>
+> **— Quran 2:152**

 ### Open Source Contributions

 - **TensorFlow Lite** - For enabling on-device machine learning
 - **Google ML Kit** - For computer vision capabilities
 - **Android Jetpack** - For robust Android development framework
 - **Kotlin** - For modern programming language features
+- **Aladhan API** - For accurate Islamic prayer times calculation
+- **Compose UI** - For modern, declarative user interfaces

 ### Islamic Community

 Special thanks to the Muslim developer community for their support and feedback in creating this tool to help fellow Muslims maintain their faith in the digital age.
+May this application serve as a means of protecting our eyes, hearts, and minds from content that contradicts Islamic values.

 ### Disclaimer

-This application is developed with the intention to help Muslims avoid inappropriate content.
+This application is developed with the intention to help Muslims avoid inappropriate content through technological means combined with spiritual guidance.
 The detection accuracy may vary and users should exercise their own discretion.
 The developers are not responsible for any missed detections or false positives.
+This tool is meant to complement, not replace, personal taqwa (God-consciousness) and self-discipline.

 ---